KIHM: KOLO

-On September 25, 1944, the Reno Broadcasting Company filed an application with the Federal Communications Commission for a new radio station to broadcast on 920 kHz in Reno with 1,000 watts.
+On September 25, 1944, the Reno Broadcasting Company filed an application with the Federal Communications Commission (FCC) for a new radio station to broadcast on 920 kHz in Reno with 1,000 watts.
 The FCC approved its application, and that of Sierra Broadcasting Company for 1340 kHz, on March 7, 1946.
 Taking an affiliation with CBS and the call letters KOLO, the station signed on the air August 10, 1946 as the third in town.
 The same interests involved in starting KOLO, Hi Wells and David McKay, would also build Las Vegas station KORK in 1950.

 In 1955, Wells and McKay sold their Nevada broadcasting holdings to Donald W. Reynolds, who owned the Las Vegas Review-Journal and television stations in Las Vegas (KLRJ-TV, renamed KORK-TV) and Reno (KZTV channel 8, which became KOLO-TV in 1956).
 The next year, KOLO radio moved from its original location on Sierra Street to the El Cortez Hotel.
 In 1963, after a three-year wait, the FCC authorized KOLO to increase its daytime power to 5,000 watts.

 After KOLO television was forced to rebuild after a 1977 fire, a new building next to it was constructed in 1981 to provide space for KOLO radio and Donrey's outdoor advertising business.
 At the time, the station aired an adult contemporary format, switching to country music in April 1983.